 Financial instruments that potentially expose the Group to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable and advances to suppliers.
-The Group places its cash and cash equivalents with financial institutions located in the Cayman Islands, the PRC and Hong Kong.
+The Group places its cash and cash equivalents with financial institutions located in the PRC and Hong Kong, United States and Netherland.
 Accounts receivable primarily comprise amounts receivable from product delivery service providers.
 These amounts are collected from customers by the service providers upon product delivery.
-With respect to advances to product suppliers, the Group performs on-going credit evaluations of the financial condition of its suppliers.
+With respect to advances to product suppliers, the Group performs ongoing credit evaluations of the financial condition of its suppliers.